even4void/aliquote/content/writings.md

 Here is a list of things I like to work on when time allows.
 As you will guess pretty quickly, I can leave *those* things hanging out for years, but there is always a chance that this stuff will be finished someday.
 Note that these pages are a resurrection of my previous website, and I left a lot of materials behind.

-If you are looking for my old teaching ressources, almost everything should be on the [Teaching page](/teaching), and for the glory stuff, [here it is](/pubpwr).
+If you are looking for my old teaching ressources, almost everything should be on the Teaching page if you bookmarked it once in a while, and for the glory stuff, I mean the "publication" page, it will probably pop up at random time.

 ## Current work in progress